Legal Hair Alcohol Test

 Three critical alcohol testing points

-- FAEE testing should never be used without EtG testing due to the fact that FAEE testing has a high false positive result from hair products.
+- FAEE testing should never be used in isolation, due to the potential for contamination by innocuous hair and body products.

 Hair Alcohol Testing Explained